ozgur/python-linkedin/README.rst

     API_KEY = "wFNJekVpDCJtRPFX812pQsJee-gt0zO4X5XmG6wcfSOSlLocxodAXNMbl0_hw3Vl"
     API_SECRET = "daJDa6_8UcnGMw1yuq9TjoO_PMKukXMo8vEMo7Qv5J-G3SPgrAV0FqFCd0TNjQyG"
     RETURN_URL = "http://localhost:8000"
+    # Optionally one can send custom "state" value that will be returned from OAuth server
+    # It can be used to track your user state or something else (it's up to you)
+    # Be aware that this value is sent to OAuth server AS IS - make sure to encode or hash it
+    #authorization.state = 'your_encoded_message'
     authentication = linkedin.LinkedInAuthentication(API_KEY, API_SECRET, RETURN_URL, linkedin.PERMISSIONS.enums.values())
     print authentication.authorization_url
     application = linkedin.LinkedInApplication(authentication)